tweag/topiary/docs/book/src/reference/capture-names/index.md

 we process any capture called `@append_space`, we append a space after the annotated node.

-Before rendering the output, Topiary does some post-processing, such as squashing consecutive spaces and newlines, trimming extraneous whitespace, and ordering indentation and newline instructions consistently.
+Before rendering the output, Topiary does some [further processing](../formatting-pipeline.md#atom-processing), such as squashing consecutive spaces and newlines, trimming extraneous whitespace, and ordering indentation and newline instructions consistently.
 This means that you can, for example, prepend and append spaces to `if` and `true`, and Topiary will still output `if true` with